 UNT's Materials Research Facility (MRF), located at Discovery Park, is one of the most advanced university research facilities in the nation for materials analysis — from the atomic to macro scales.
 The facility offers a suite of powerful analytical instruments used for true 3D characterization and processing with an adjoining cleanroom so that materials can be synthesized, tested, and controlled in close proximity.
 UNT is among an elite group of public institutions nationwide to offer these open access resources.

 Provides a diverse collection of services and equipment for faculty and industry partners, including mass spectrometers with advanced capabilities for separating and quantifying small molecules and macromolecules.

 Provides high-quality RNA and DNA sequencing analysis for UNT researchers and external clients.

-The Genome Center and BioAnalytical Facility are supported by the Division of Research and Innovation and managed by the BioDiscovery Institute (BDI).
+The Genomics Center and BioAnalytical Facility are supported and managed by the Division of Research and Innovation.

 Benefits of Using a University-managed Research Facility

 University-managed research facilities are unique in that they enable internal collaborations and access to equipment beyond the reach of most individual researchers.
 With these facilities comes the brainpower and manpower to research, execute, and commercialize new ideas.
 A university has researchers — experts in chosen fields — who have dedicated themselves to exploring, testing, and creating solutions.
 Through shared research facilities, they have the latest high-tech equipment and space to carry out the most sophisticated research projects and analysis.

 In addition to providing central support for high-cost equipment and ongoing maintenance, university-managed facilities enable: